 My legs were feeling much better, around camp.
 But after about 3 steps with the pack on, I was pretty confident I wasn’t going to hike another 20 miles.
 The pack weight made all the difference.
 I was about done.
 I started walking out slowly, made it the half-mile out to US441, and put out my thumb.
 No one offered to pick me up for a few minutes, and I decided to start walking.
 I walked for about a mile, put up the thumb again, and a father and son stopped for me.
 They hauled me a couple miles up to the Oconaluftee Visitors Center.
 I hung out there for a few minutes, used the restroom, and walked the beautiful trail along the river up to the Blue Ridge Parkway.

-Hitchhiking on the BRPOn the Parkway, I put the thumb out again.
+On the Parkway, I put the thumb out again.
 Very little traffic on this section of the Parkway, late Monday morning.
 So I started walking again.
 About another mile up the BRP, a nice couple from Germany stopped for me.
 They were on a 1 year sabbatical, touring the Americas, and had hitchhiked while in Cuba.
 They were paying that forward.
 We had a very nice ride and talk together, up to Waterrock Knob.
-My heroes!

 Waterrock Knob